 Do you love to daydream or lose your yourself in a book that takes you to faraway times and places?
-I know I sure do!
+Well you’re not alone!
 But if you have a busy household with the hustling and bustling activity of a family, it can be hard to concentrate and find enough peace and quiet to enjoy those moments.
 This is why it is so important to find or create private havens to steal away to so that you can escape the clatter and allow your mind to wander.

 As you search for the perfect haven, keep in mind that you want to avoid noisy areas of the house, such as the kitchen, a family or living room with a television, or areas where everyone congregates to play games and video games.
 If you share a bedroom with anyone, then it may not be a great spot either.
 So where can you go?